 First, place the fields inside the template to enter dynamic information into the Template Editor.
 There are two ways to do this:

-• Using the Tiles icon and the drag-and-drop function.
+- Using the Plus icon and the drag-and-drop function.

-To use the Tiles icon and the drag-and-drop function:
+To use the Plus icon and the drag-and-drop function:

-Drag and drop the blocks you wish to insert into the template from the tiles icon menu.
+2. Drag and drop the blocks you wish to insert into the template from the menu.

 The variables and fields will be entered next to these texts in the next section.